gouliangke/gouliangke.github.io/_posts/2019-01-01-Direct and Indirect Causal Effects.md

 Having demonstrated the underlying assumptions, Efron and Feldman formulated their model accordingly.
 The overall goal of the modelling is to estimate a true drug dose-response function $\delta(X)=E[Y_x-Y_0]$.
 The expectation was defined as the appropriate averages over a population U, so $E[Y_x-Y_0]=\sum(Y_x(u)-Y_0(u))/N$, where u is an individual from a population U, and N being the number of elements in U. This is also called average causal effect of X on response by Rubin and Holland.
 Based on the data distribution in **Figure 1**, the compliance was assumed to have a linear relationship with the cholesterol reduction in the Control group, z.
 For differences between outcomes in the Treatment and Control groups, denoted by D(z)=T(z)-C(z), was modeled quadratically as $D(z)=d_1\cdot z+d_2\cdot z^2$.
 If there is no interaction between the dose X and the placebo effect $y_0$ and the outcome  is purely additive of X and $y_0$, then the true dose-response function $\delta(z)=D(z)$; otherwise, the true dose-response function  depends on another continuous function H(x) that we need to specify.
 In the Efron-Feldman paper, the authors specified $H(x(u))=h_1 \cdot z$ and $x=s(u)\cdot z(u)$.
 This is basically modelling the individual-specific baseline level is likely to affect the outcome after conditioned on the dosage.
 The authors also commented that the interaction term has one degree of freedom, similar to Tukey’s test for interactions in a two-way ANOVA study without replication; therefore, specifying the interaction term will enable more sensitive statistical tests.

-One pitfall of the Efron-Feldman model is in their transformation of the Control group compliance in order to satisfy "Perfectly Blind" assumption.
-In the LRC-CPPT data, the compliance distribution in Treatment and Control groups were clearly different (**Figure 3**).
-However, since the Efron-Feldman model assumes no interaction between treatment assignment and the compliance (**Figure 2**), the model asserts the compliance between the two groups should be identical; subsequently, the Control group compliance values were rank-transformed to match their counterparts in the Treatment group.
-As we will see in the next section, this somewhat overly restrictive assumption was corrected in the Jin-Rubin model of principal stratification.

 ### 2.The Rubin causal model